 It's been obvious for months, years even, that Apple has been working on a new category of product: a wireless tracking tile called AirTag.
 The AirTag finally launched at the Spring Loaded event on 20 April.

 You'll be able to attach an AirTag to your wallet, keys and other important items and then track them in your Find My app, just as you can currently track the location of your iPhone, Apple Watch and MacBook.
 For ideas of how to use your AirTags read What to use AirTags for.

-In this article we discuss all the evidence for the existence of the AirTags, and analyse the latest leaks and rumours indicating when they will be released, what they will look like, and how they will work.
+In this article we discuss when AirTags will become available to buy, what they will look like, and how they will work.

 What are AirTags?

 AirTag is a discreet little tile that you place in or on your possessions to make it possible to find them when you do not know where they are.
 It could help you find your wallet somewhere in your home when you do not remember where you put it, or it could mean you are reunited with a bag you left on the bus.